 - Other criteria is met per the District 200 School Exclusion Chart

-- If a student or staff member has symptoms of COVID-19 and wants to return to school prior to meeting the above criteria, they must obtain a physician’s note clearing them for return based on an alternative diagnosis or receive a negative COVID-19 test.
+- If a student or staff member has symptoms of COVID-19 and wants to return to school prior to meeting the above criteria, they must obtain a physician’s note clearing them for return based on an alternative diagnosis with no clinical suspicion for COVID 19 or receive a negative COVID-19 test.

 In the event that you are contacted by McHenry County Department of Health officials following the results of a positive COVID-19 test or close contact to a confirmed case, please cooperate with that process.
 Identifying potential contacts and effective quarantine/isolation procedures are critical to containing the spread of the virus in our community.